 Extension is happy to assist with providing community or organizational education or facilitation around economic development issues.
 Examples of such work have included:

-- Facilitating downtown market analysis work;
+- Facilitating downtown market analysis and revitalization efforts;

 - Providing research-based educational information on broadband;